TelemetryDeck/KotlinSDK/README.md

 To adopt the new interface:

-* Adapt the signature of the `register` method to `register(ctx: Application?, client: TelemetryDeckClient)`
+* Adapt the signature of the `register` method to `register(ctx: Application?, client: TelemetryDeckSignalProcessor)`

-You now have access to the entire `TelemetryDeckClient` interface:
+The `TelemetryDeckSignalProcessor` interface offers a subset of the `TelemetryDeck` client API which gives you access to:

 * To access the logger, use can use `client.debugLogger`
 * To access the signal cache, use `client.signalCache`